yctao7/CosmoInfer_GNN/README.md

 ## Quickstart

+To install all the dependencies
+> sh install.sh

 To download the data
 > python3 src/scripts/utils/downloading_data.py

-To reproduce paper results with the pretrained model files, set the PRETRAINED_MODEL variable to True and run
+To reproduce paper results with the pretrained model files, run
 > python3 src/assessment.py

-To retrain the models abd assess them set the PRETRAINED_MODEL to False and run
+To retrain the models abd assess them, run
-> python3 src/assessment.py
+> python3 src/assessment.py --training

 For all optimization runs information and details consult the file hyperparams_optimization.py